cobaltgit/versare/README.md

 # Versare Rewrite

-The rewrite branch of Versare,
+The rewrite branch of Versare, the in-development versatile(?)
+Discord bot

 ## Setup Instructions